Safest and Best Crypto Exchanges in Australia 2024

 Kraken was founded in 2011 and is one of the largest global exchanges - which happens to be popular with Australian investors too.
 Kraken is one of the top crypto exchanges, with more than 6 million active users, trading nearly 200 cryptocurrencies.
 Much of Kraken's popularity comes down to the transparent nature of the team running things behind the scenes - the CEO himself is a firm believer in the not your keys, not your crypto mantra and encourages self-custody when you're not actively trading.

-- Is Kraken secure?
+Is Kraken secure?
 Yes.
-Kraken has Kraken Security Labs - a team dedicated to protecting user assets, testing third-party products and services and working with them to fix security flaws.
+Kraken has Kraken Security Labs - a team dedicated to protecting user assets, testing third-party products and services, and working with them to fix security flaws.
 Kraken also has an extensive bug bounty program for white-hat hackers.
 As for your assets - 95% of crypto is kept offline in air-gapped, cold storage.
-Meanwhile account security feature include 2FA and a global settings lock.
+Meanwhile, account security features include 2FA and a global settings lock.

-- Does Kraken have KYC?
-Yes, Kraken are AUSTRAC registered and have KYC.
-Like many other exchanges, there are different levels of KYC - starter, express, intermediate and pro.
+Does Kraken have KYC?
+Yes, Kraken is AUSTRAC registered and has KYC.
+Like many other exchanges, there are different levels of KYC - starter, express, intermediate, and pro.
 Only the latter two require supporting documents.